palewire/first-python-notebook/docs/src/filters.md

 my_accidents = accident_list[accident_list.state == my_state]
 ```

-To check our work and find out how many committees are left after the filter, let's run the DataFrame inspection commands we learned earlier.
+To check our work and find out how many records are left after the filter, let's run the DataFrame inspection commands we learned earlier.

 First `head`.